Galtea-AI/Calling-Agent/README.md

 - **No audio**: Confirm that outbound media is being sent and `endOfPlayback` marks are being received.
 - **Call ends early**: Check `talk_timeout` and server logs.

+### Viewing and managing active Twilio calls
+- To quickly see how many Twilio calls are active and how to cancel them, open the notebook `experiment/experiment.ipynb`.
+It includes a section that lists current Twilio calls and demonstrates cancelling them.

 ### Notes
 - This README reflects the current codebase where `agent_twilio.py` and `talk.py` replace the old `twilio_restAPI.py` and `run_calling_agent.py`.
 - The `experiment/experiment.ipynb` remains available for manual tests; ensure it targets the updated endpoints and environment.